neutrixs/spotifinfo/src/components/privacyText/privacyPolicy.md

 ---

-spotifinfo.neutrix-web.xyz follows a standard procedure of using log files.
+spotifinfo.neutrixs.my.id follows a standard procedure of using log files.
 These files log visitors when they visit websites.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.
 The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the website, and gathering demographic information.

 ## Cookies and Web Beacons

 ---

-Like any other website, spotifinfo.neutrix-web.xyz uses 'cookies'.
+Like any other website, spotifinfo.neutrixs.my.id uses 'cookies'.
 Our service rely on cookies to function properly.
 For example, we use a cookie called 'state' that makes it possible for you to use our service.
 Blocking these cookies will prevent our service from working properly

 ## Third Party Privacy Policies

 ---

-spotifinfo.neutrix-web.xyz's Privacy Policy does not apply to other advertisers or websites.
+spotifinfo.neutrixs.my.id's Privacy Policy does not apply to other advertisers or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.

 Third party services that we use, includes,